 Covering the “G” in ESG with Our Emerging Markets ex-State-Owned Strategy

 There is a phenomenon in emerging markets (EM) of government actors investing alongside other investors in publicly traded equities.
-We’ve previously made the case that state-owned enterprises (SOEs) in emerging markets are prone to conflicts between the interests of shareholders and government stakeholders.
 The key issue is to whom the company answers: shareholders or government stakeholders.
 In our view, companies with meaningful government ownership are often run as much for government benefit as for their shareholders.
 Problems arise for investors when these interests are not aligned and possibly affect their profitability and future returns.
 Companies that align management’s and shareholders’ interests are considered compliant with the “G” in ESG (environmental, social and governance) factors used to measure sustainability and responsibility.

 The first and probably most critical issue regards whether SOEs and ex-state-owned companies (non-SOEs) have performed differently.
 Intuition tells us that if shareholder returns and fundamentals such as return on equity (ROE) are not a company’s top priority, this should be reflected in decreased returns and greater risk.
 To prove this theory, we built broad market capitalization-weighted portfolios of state-owned and non-state-owned EM companies.
 State ownership is defined as those firms that have more than 20% of their shares owned by government entities.